prominenceai/deepstream-services-library/docs/overview.md

 ## Introduction
 NVIDIA’s DeepStream SDK -- built on the open source [GStreamer](https://gstreamer.freedesktop.org/) *"an extremely powerful and versatile framework"* -- enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
 For those new to DeepStream, however, GStreamer comes with a learning curve that can be a little step or lengthy for some.

-The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbiest to develop custom DeepStream applications in Python3 or C/C++ at a much higher level of abstraction - built to encapsulate the complexity that comes with GStreamer's power and flexibility.
+The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbyist to develop custom DeepStream applications in Python3 or C/C++ at a much higher level of abstraction - built to encapsulate the complexity that comes with GStreamer's power and flexibility.

 The core function of DSL is to provide a [simple and intuitive API](/docs/api-reference-list.md) for building, playing, and dynamically modifying NVIDIA® DeepStream Pipelines; modifications made (1) based on the results of the real-time video analysis (2) by the application User through external input.
 An example of each:
 1. Programmatically adding a stream to [File Sink](/docs/api-sinks.md) based on the occurrence of specific objects detected.